 Why should we include cruciferous vegetables in our healthy diet?

 Studies have shown for a long time that sulforaphane (from cruciferous vegetables) also inhibits cancer development in other ways, such as through improved detoxification of cancer-causing agents and inducing cell death of emerging cancer cells (apoptosis).
-It appears that sulforaphane may also help prevent certain cancers by also acting on an epigenetic level.
+It appears that sulforaphane shows epigenetic effect on cancer as it may also help prevent certain cancers from developing further..
 Thus, a new treatment option for various cancers and its prevention is perceived.

 My recommendation remains unchanged, “Eat a cruciferous vegetable serving 3-7 times per week”.
 I personally aim for at least one serving a day, but usually end up around 5 servings per week, on average.I’ve included a link to the study in the text below.